Art is one of the best activities for kids, and I’m excited to share our kids’ art cart, organization system, and tips for minimizing art clutter!

 - Post-It Notes

-Colorful paper scraps are in a cute, heart-shaped tray to make it more attractive for my kids.
+Colorful paper scraps are in a cute, heart-shaped tray to make upcycling more attractive.

 The top drawer is filled to the brim with soft and stiff felt plus felt scraps for crafts.
 Honestly, I have a feeling that we will never finish all of these and will end up donating this to school someday!